 As an HR representative, admin or manager—you’re probably wondering how you or your department could apply such software to better improve your own operations?
 You may be looking for ways to guide employment education and progress, enhance wages, manage recruitment, obtain employee demographics, etc.

 As all BI tools have their subtle differences, the core functions of the available software should be mostly similar.
-Having access to a BI tool will offer these benefits to any HR department:
+Having access to a BI tool will offer these benefits to any HR automation tools to any HR department:

 - A self-service business intelligence tool